Sarah Jessica Parker: Fashion industry

-In March 2005, Parker's contract with the Gap ended, and was replaced with then 17-year-old British soul singer Joss Stone.
+In March 2005, Parker's contract with the Gap ended, and she was replaced with then 17-year-old British soul singer Joss Stone.
 A rising star at the time, Stone's replacing of Parker was a puzzling move to the public.
-The company then stated that "While Gap will always seek partnerships with celebrities, musicians and rising stars, we don't have any future plans to sign a single person to a multi-season deal like the unique and special relationship we enjoyed with Sarah Jessica".
+The company then stated: "While Gap will always seek partnerships with celebrities, musicians and rising stars, we don't have any future plans to sign a single person to a multi-season deal like the unique and special relationship we enjoyed with Sarah Jessica".

 Parker released her own perfume in 2005, called Lovely.
 In March 2007, Parker announced the launch of her own fashion line, "Bitten", in partnership with discount clothing chain Steve & Barry's.
 The line, featuring clothing items and accessories under $20, launched on June 7, 2007, exclusively at Steve and Barry's.
 In July 2007, following the success of Lovely, Parker released her second fragrance, Covet.
 In 2007, Parker was a guest on Project Runway for the second challenge.
 In 2008, Covet Pure Bloom was released as continuous series of Covet.
 In February 2009, as part of the Lovely collection, Parker launched a series of three new fragrances called Dawn, Endless, and Twilight.

 On February 28, 2014, Parker started the SJP Collection, a footwear line, at Nordstrom.
-She Instagrammed herself overstepping the chain residents on 66 Perry Street put up to prevent overcrowding and unwanted visits to the now-famous address to promote the line, angering neighbors.
 In June 2015, she was named the new spokesmodel for Jordache Jeans.
 In April 2018, Parker partnered with Gilt to launch her ready-to-wear bridal collection for modern nontraditional brides.

+In November 2023, Parker teamed up with Lele Sadoughi to curate a collection of accessories including brooches, headbands and more.

 Production work

-Parker runs her own production company, Pretty Matches, which has been creating content for HBO and other channels since 2009.
-She founded the company in 2005 with Alison Benson, following an introduction to Benson, from her agent Kevin Huvane.
-Through Pretty Matches, Parker has produced the series Divorce (2016–2019) and the film Here and Now (2018).
-Together, Benson and Parker have dedicated towards increasing female representation in media and production work through the company's projects.
+Parker runs a production company, Pretty Matches, which has created content for HBO and other channels since 2009.
+She founded the company in 2005 with Alison Benson, following an introduction from her agent Kevin Huvane.
+Through it, they produced the series Divorce (2016–2019) and the film Here and Now (2018).
+The company aims to increase female representation in media production.

-Other activities
+In 2025, Parker served as an executive producer on the documentary The Librarians focusing on librarians combating book banning in the United States.
+In May 2025, Parker received the PEN/Audible Literary Service Award from PEN America at a gala in New York City, being called an “indispensable defender” of the freedom to read, both for this documentary and "for uplifting underrepresented voices through her own publishing imprint SJP Lit."